GLOBAL MARKETS-Shares ease on Greek exit fears; dollar gains

 Greek bond yields edged up as euro zone finance ministers met in Brussels to discuss a cash-for-reforms deal with Athens, which faces the first in a series of large debt repayments this week.

-MSCI’s all-country world index of stock performance in 46 countries fell 0.15 percent, and key UK, German and French national stock indexes were lower.
-The pan-European FTSEurofirst 300 index rose 0.31 percent to 1,596.79 points, lifted by financial stocks.
+MSCI’s all-country world index of stock performance in 46 countries fell 0.03 percent, while key UK, German and French national stock indexes were lower.
+The pan-European FTSEurofirst 300 index rose 0.38 percent to 1,596.79 points, lifted by financial stocks.

 The U.S. dollar rose against the euro on renewed worries over a Greek exit from the euro zone.